mrwatson-de/fmAutoMate/README.md

 Yeah?

 Well, now you have it!

+Not only that, but also [fmAutoMate-Service extensions](fmAutoMate-Service/README.md) for your calculation editor!

 Have fun!

 MrWatson